What’s on this page:

 Overview

 Copper (Cu) is a metal that is found naturally in rock formations.
-It is used to make many products, including parts for plumbing systems.
-Copper can get into drinking water as the water passes through your household plumbing system if it contains copper piping or parts.
+It is used to make many products, including parts for plumbing systems, if plumbing contains copper piping or parts, as the water passes through the system copper can get into drinking water.
 Although the body needs some copper to stay healthy, too much is harmful.

 Health Effects of Copper Exposure